 - White Buffalo Club in Jackson town.
 We spent the biggest part of our vacation here and really liked this hotel.
 We stayed in the suite for a while and then moved to 2 rooms for one night because the other family left a day earlier than us.
 We thought it was great – not just location-wise, but the hotel itself as well.

 - Headwaters Lodge at Flagg Ranch.
 Located just 2 miles from the south entrance of Yellowstone and just near Grand Teton NP, this was actually my least favorite place.
 It seemed really pricey for the quality of the accommodations.
 You’re paying for close proximity to Yellowstone though and the scenery is beautiful.

 - Under Canvas Yellowstone.
 We LOVED this accommodation and wished we would have stayed longer.
 It also has a great location for visiting Yellowstone!

-Editor’s note: When we visited Jackson, we stayed at The Lexington at Jackson Hole and we’d highly recommend it as well.
+Editor’s note: When we visited Jackson, we stayed at The Lexington at Jackson Hole and we can recommend it as well.
 The location is very central and you can walk to shops and restaurants in town.
-Furthermore, they have spacious parking, an indoor pool, and the rooms are really nice too.
+Furthermore, they have spacious parking and an indoor pool, and the rooms are really nice too.
 This upper-mid budget hotel is perfect for a short stay, but also for a longer holiday in Jackson Hole.
-Our other choice was Wyoming Inn of Jackson Hole, unfortunately, it wasn’t available for our travel dates.

 So, this is our guide to the best things to do in Jackson Hole and nearby.
 I want to thank our guest writer Candi once again for all the great tips and hope that they will help you make the most of your trip to this beautiful area!